The Master leads

 and strengthening their cores.

-The Core Meditation comprises three sections:
+The heart of the meditation comprises three sections:

 - The Ray of Creation: Amun, Ra, Atum, Ka, Ba, Gaia, Jah (corresponding to the Father)